Want to know everything about ChatGPT, like what it is and how it works?

 Transformers are a type of neural network architecture that can process all input data simultaneously.

-The model uses a self-attention mechanism to give varying weight to different parts of the input data in relation to any position of the language sequence.
+The model uses a self-attention mechanism to give varying weight to different parts of the input data about any position of the language sequence.

 Self-attention enables the processing of significantly larger datasets and allows for more complex relationships between words.

-Generative Pre-training Transformer (GPT) models use the transformer architecture and have an encoder to process the input sequence and a decoder to generate the output sequence.
+Generative Pre-training Transformer (GPT) models use the transformer architecture with an encoder to process the input sequence and a decoder to generate the output sequence.

 The self-attention mechanism works by converting tokens (pieces of text) into vectors that represent the importance of the token in the input sequence.

-The multi-head attention mechanism used by GPT iterates the self-attention mechanism several times, each time generating a new linear projection of the query, key, and value vectors.
+The multi-head attention mechanism GPT uses iterations the self-attention mechanism several times, generating a new linear projection of the query, key, and value vectors.

 This enables the model to grasp sub-meanings and more complex relationships within the input data.